 Went to work at Infor, Inc. as a Data Scientist and Reporting Project Manager, where I picked up skills in data warehousing, reporting and building data marts on a Microsoft BI stack.
 I also did NLP and text analysis, which led to a reduction in a particular software's customer service calls by 24%.

-Most recently, as a freelance Data Scientist and BI Developer, I have been helping businesses gain insight from their data and find solutions with data science and business intelligence.
+Worked as a freelance Data Scientist and BI Developer helping businesses gain insight from their data and find solutions with data science and business intelligence.

 Currently I am working for Chenega Corporation as a Data Scientist.
 In this position I get to do all kinds of things like containerize Solr and Mongo, build a Kubernetes cluster, and develop machine learning and BI applications for the cloud.

 In my spare time—when I am not learning about tech and programming that is—I am an avid reader.
 I enjoy biking, off-roading and tinkering with cars.
 Soon I will be looking to find a new project car to work on.
 Right now it looks like it might be a 1963 Ford Galaxie.